kkspeed/NaiveWM/README.md

 ## Recommended Configurations
 It's recommended that you do the following things:

 1. You'll need a wayland-compatible terminal.
-I'd recommend gnome-terminal with Gtk3.
+I'd recommend lxterminal with Gtk3.
 To use Gtk3 in Wayland, you'll also need to set 2 environment
    variables: <tt>GDK\_BACKEND=wayland</tt> and <tt>CLUTTER\_BACKEND=wayland</tt>.
    You can change the command for your terminal in <tt>manage\_hook.cc</tt>